Uponor UK

 Advantages

-The Uponor PEX Plumbing System can be installed in the same fashion as a traditional “Tee” system using the various range of Q&E fittings.
+The Uponor PEX Plumbing System can be installed in the same fashion as a traditional “Tee” system using the various ranges of Q&E fittings.
 The advantage with this installation method is that it uses less piping than the manifold system.

 Disadvantages

 However, the traditional method has some inherent disadvantages that should be taken into consideration.
 There are more joints than with the manifold system and these are often inaccessible within the floors or walls.
-There are temperature and pressure variations due to the fact that one pipe has more than one draw-off point.
-The design work is more complicated,as most engineers wish to reduce the pipe diameter, from the beginning of the system to the end, which is why more careful calculations are needed to determine the various pipe sizes.
+There are temperature and pressure variations since one pipe has more than one draw-off point.

 All in all, branch plumbing would be the best choice for installers who are more used to traditional installation methods using materials such as copper pipe and fittings.